 Now that you know how to communicate with your team and keep them organized, it’s time to start planning!
 Once you’ve set your event budget, finding a venue is the most important next step.
 But you’re still planning the event remotely.
 Instead of visiting a dozen venues and planning the floor plan live, most of this will be done remotely.
 This is especially true if you’re planning an out-of-town event.
 You may not feel comfortable traveling to visit venues, and you likely won’t do it more than once, either.

 Well, that’s why Eventective was founded!
-No, not specifically to help people plan events during a pandemic.
-But to make it quick and easy to find the perfect venue.
+We make it quick and easy to find the perfect venue.
 So if you’re concerned about visiting venues in person, our website will help you quickly find venues within your budget in your desired location.
 Then you can contact the venues directly to get a quote—completely free of charge.
-If the venue is a hit, you can then consider safely visting in person or even virtually touring the space.
+If the venue is a hit, you can then consider visiting in person or even virtually touring the space.

 Once you have the perfect venue booked, you’ll need to work on a floor plan.
-Often the venue staff can recommend common set ups for your specific room or area.
+Often the venue staff can recommend common setups for your specific room or area.
 After all, they’ve done this before!
 But you’ll still want to visualize the space with the team on your own.
 Cvent’s Social Tables is a great way to create 3D floor plans for any venue.
 You can share your floor plan with your team members as well as your venue owners and other vendors, so everyone is on the same page for the big day.
-Social Tables even offers contact-less seating and check-in through their platform as well.

 Tools for the Event Day

 Just because you’re planning remotely doesn’t mean the event is virtual.
-You may be planning a safety-first in-person event.
+You may be planning an in-person event.
 And it should be no surprise that there are tools for that, too!
-For starters, Caterease lets your guests access menus and ordering online.
-On top of that, the Hubb app lets your attendees download programs, event content and schedules, and even network with others.
-And finally, Regpack offers virtual check-ins so everyone stays safe—staff and guests alike.
+For starters, Caterease lets your guests access menus and order online.
+On top of that, the Eventify app lets your attendees download programs, event content, and schedules, and even network with others.
+And finally, Regpack offers virtual check-ins to streamline registrations.

 Conclusion